 How Can I Prepare for the Scan?

-Also note: your scan will likely be done at a Periontologists office or radiology center, and most of these offices do not allow children, even in the waiting room.
+Also note: your scan will likely occur at a Perinatologists office or radiology center, and most of these offices do not allow children, even in the waiting room.
 If you have other children, try to organize someone to watch them while you are at your appointment.

 What if Something is Wrong?